-The CEQA and NEPA Baseline for the Proposed Action comprises a total of approximately 115 acres of open water areas at the Berths 243-245 Slip, the Northwest Slip, the CSWH, and LA-2, as well as approximately 31 acres of land at the ARSSS.
+The CEQA and NEPA Baseline for the Proposed Action comprises a total of approximately 11563 acres of open water areas at the Berths 243-245 Slip, the Northwest Slip, and the CSWH; approximately 1,330 acres of open water at ocean disposal sites LA-2, as well as and LA-3; and approximately 31 acres of land area at the ARSSS, which is currently used for soil storage.
 The open water areas do not support uses that have existing energy demands or waste generation.
 The ARSSS is a soil storage site that periodically requires minimal amounts of nonpotable water for dust control.